KJeynesCupper/mobileRNA/README.md

 <br>

-#### Step 2: Calculate the consensus of each sRNA cluster
+#### Step 2: Calculate the consensus of each sRNA cluster dicercall
-For a given sRNA cluster, each replicate has determined the class (20-24nt) based on the most abundant small RNA size.
+For a given sRNA cluster, each replicate has determined the dicercall, also known as the sRNA class (20-24nt), based on the most abundant small RNA size.
 Replicates within the same condition are expected to class a given sRNA similarly.

-The `RNAconsensus()` function is used to define the class of a sRNA cluster based on the consensus across specific replicates.
-To identify forigen mobile sRNAs, it is recommended to base the consensus call on the heterograft samples.
+The `RNAdicercall()` function is used to define the class of each sRNA cluster based on the consensus across specific replicates.
+To identify foreign mobile sRNAs, it is recommended to base the consensus dicercall on the heterograft samples.
 This will ensure that the sRNA class is more accurately defined by the genotype it originates from.

 Below, replicates "treatment_1" and "treatment_2" represent two heterograft samples, while "control_1" and "control_2" represent self-graft samples.